themertzy/Javascript-UM/README.md

 -------------------------------------------------------------------------------------

 #### Data-Types.js
- - isArray() - Returns true when the passed parameter is an array.
+ - isArray(x) - Returns true when the passed parameter is an array.
 Returns false otherwise.

 #### Arrays.js
   - arrayMax(arr) - This function takes an array as an argument and returns the maximum number in the array.
 Note that this function takes an array of numbers.